typeclasses/ascii/readme.md

     It also defines the [`ASCII`][refinement] type constructor, which is used to indicate that a value from some ASCII superset is confined to ASCII.

+  * The `ascii-numbers` package provides utilities for working with numbers represented using ASCII digits 0-9, ASCII letters A-F to represent hexadecimal digits 10-15, and the `HypenMinus` character for negation.

   * The `ascii-th` package provides a [quasi-quoter][qq] that allows one to safely and conveniently express ASCII string literals.
 The generated expressions are polymorphic and can take the form of any type belonging to